 Controls are also vastly improved in headphones today, and touch controls are increasingly common.
 You’ll find controls on the earphones themselves, such as touchpad volume on over-ear models, or the ability to push and hold a button on the side of an earbud to summon Google Assistant.

 Bottom line when choosing the perfect headphones

-Now that you know all about the different types of headphones, here are three tips to keep in as you begin shopping for your new headphones:
+Now that you know all about the different types of headphones, here are three tips to keep in mind as you begin shopping for your new headphones:

-- Your first step is to assess how you’ll use headphones
+- Assess how you’ll use headphones

 Take the next step